ffund/tcp-ip-essentials/online-faq.md

 #### How will I review my work, once it is graded?

-You can review your graded work in Gradescope and see exactly why you lost points.
-Here's a video that shows how it works:

-<iframe width="480" height="270" src="https://www.youtube.com/embed/TOHCkI12mh0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-#### What should I do if I think that my work was not graded correctly?

-Use the Regrade Request feature in Gradescope, which will automatically send a message to the TA or instructor that graded that specific question.
-Here's a video that shows how it works:

-<iframe width="480" height="270" src="https://www.youtube.com/embed/TOHCkI12mh0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-A regrade request should be submitted within **3 days** of the grade release.
+After the grader is finished with a lab assignment, it will be re-opened for review.
+You will see a Feedback panel in each question with a list of rubric items that were applied to your submission, and you can get more information about each rubric item.

 ### How is the overall lab grade computed?
 Are any lab grades dropped?

 There are a total of 11 lab assignments, each worth 10 points.
 Your overall lab grade will be computed out of 100 points as follows:

-Sum of 9 highest lab grades + (1/2) 2nd-lowest lab grade + (1/2) lowest lab grade - (1/2) excess lateness hours (beyond 48 "free" hours)
+Sum of 9 highest lab grades + (1/2) 2nd-lowest lab grade + (1/2) lowest lab grade

 ## Other important policies